-The academy gates will open at 8:30am each morning and your parents/carers will wait on the playground with you until the classroom door is opened at 8:45am.
+The academy gates will open at 8:30am each morning and your parents/carers will wait on the playground with you until the classroom door is opened.
 We ask that your parents/carers drop you off at the classroom door so that you (and the other children!) settle quickly and are ready to start the academy day.
 If your parents/carers need to speak to the teacher then they just need to let us know at the door and this can be arranged.
 We also ask that we are informed if someone different will be picking you up in the afternoon.

 Each morning the teachers will call the register to check if all of the children are present.
-You will be asked if you are having a school dinner or a packed lunch.
+You will be asked if you are having a cooked dinner or a packed lunch.
 We will then listen to a story.

 We spend some time each day helping you to learn your letter sounds and names.
 You will work with an adult and you may even take some work home to share with your families!
 It’s very important that you try your best to practice the letters and sounds and remember them as best as you can!

 When you attend the academy you will begin to learn to read.
 You will read big books with your teachers and after a while you will take reading books home to share with your family.
 At first you will remember stories just by looking at the pictures and then, with lots of practice, you will begin to use your phonics to help you sound out and blends the sounds in words.